petr-ngn/petr-ngn/README.md

 ### Hi there 👋
 Welcome to my GitHub profile!

-My name is Petr N. Currently, I'm s double master's grad student who is oriented towards data science and machine learning, particularly programming in Python as well as statistical modelling in R! :computer:
+My name is Petr N. and currently I'm a double master's grad student who is oriented towards data science and machine learning, particularly the programming in Python as well as the statistical modelling in R! :computer:

 ### Personal information
  - :round_pushpin: Czech Republic